I. The Big Picture

 6. AppFunctions Discovery System

-Functions are discovered through a dual-metadata system stored in AppSearch:
+Functions are discovered through a dual-metadata system in AppSearch:

 graph LR